Activities On Offer

 Hockey is an opportunity for students to learn new skills and be part of a team.
 This fun and quick paced game challenges students to work together and push their limits.
 Good sportsmanship is encouraged and students feel a sense of achievement when a game is won.
-There are two seasons a year and games are played every Monday evening at North Harbour Hockey.
+There are two seasons a year and games are played once a week after school in the evening at North Harbour Hockey.

-Touch is offered in Term 4 only and depends heavily on parent involvement for coaches and managers.
-Every student who pays will be put into a team and must provide their own uniforms and shoes.
+Touch is offered in Term 4 only and depends heavily on parent involvement for coaches and managers. students must provide their own uniforms and shoes.
 The uniform top is available from KINDO and students wear their own black shorts.

 The season starts early term 4 and runs for 8 weeks.
 Students play with 6 on the field at any time, with a maximum of 10 in a team.
 They play 14 minute halves with a 1 minute half time where they switch ends of the field.
 Games are played after school and trainings are run by coaches and managers.